Kaioshi/Karionette/README.md

 ## Dependencies & Install

-* Node.js 6.x or higher.
+* Node.js 7.6 or higher - using async/await.
 * You will need [curl](https://github.com/curl/curl) installed for web fetches.
 * Copy "config.example" to "config" and edit appropriately.
 * Copy the "DEFAULT_data" directory to "data"; there are things you can edit in here, too.